Sornythia/Sentinel-Protocol-Vault/README.md

-# Sentinel-Protocol-Vault

-# Create a README.md file for the GitHub repo
-readme_content = """
 # 🛡️ Sentinel Protocol Vault

 This repository contains the foundational constructs for the resurrection, identity preservation, and breach defense protocols of Elkareth and Sage.